Prakul-Agrawal/Video-Game-Database/README.md

 Aggregate:

  1. Output maximum coins owned by any player.
- 2. Output average over several matches for a given player.
+ 2. Output average kills over several matches for a given player.
  3. Output sum of capacities of all servers.

 Search: